+The idea for Project Good Hands came when Cuipo founders Tom Murray and Gus Hurst visited Ubkisukun during a trip to Panama.
 Tom and Gus quickly learned of the Kuna’s artistic ability and came up with a way in which Cuipo and the Kuna could mutually help one another.

+Cuipo asked the Kuna to create an assortment of handmade goods using artful techniques specific to ancient Kuna culture.
+Through this partnership, the Kuna of Ubkisukun are able to provide income for their families by making handmade beaded brace-lets.
 The bracelets can be purchased on our site, and every bracelet sold not only saves one square meter of rainforest, but also directly benefits the Kuna.